facorread/rust-agent-based-models/README.md

 Generally speaking, the code for an ABM is tightly integrated; see, for example, a typical NetLogo model.
 In this software, model variables such as ```health```, ```next_health```, and ```links``` interact so much with one another that it is not worth it to encapsulate them or restrict access.
 But this also means that separating the code into library and client is not feasible.

 Feel free to develop a crate yourself.

+## What comes next?

+I will use the principles I learned to implement a virtual landscape in the form of a grid of patches.
+I am not committing to a specific date for this enhancement.